FEBRUARY, 1983

 following points should be addressed:

-1. Does the capacity of the hardware match its
+1. Does the capacity of the hardware match itsassigned function?
+For example, in a firm using a

 computer system to maintain its labeling text,